 Every sweet smile has a good dental routine behind it.
 Being healthy takes a little work, but choosing the right tools and habits can make it fun.

-This isn’t even the only consequence of poor oral hygiene.
-Research has shown that it could have a negative effect on overall health, cause cardiovascular issues, respiratory problems, or premature birth.
+Research has shown that not having good oral hygiene could have a negative effect on overall health, cause cardiovascular issues, respiratory problems or premature birth.
 It’s also a very unattractive trait.

-This is a list of our favorite electric toothbrush and waterpik combo units.
+This is a list of our best electric toothbrush and waterpik combo units.
 We hope it helps you in choosing the one that best suits your needs.

 It has a large reservoir that can sustain continuous operation for more than 90 seconds.
 It can also be filled with warm water for sensitive teeth, or you can add mouthwash for a fresher cleanse.

 The bristle speed of the toothbrush is 25% higher than similar models.
 This naturally gets the job done faster and better.
 If you get bored easily, this could be a great way to finish the morning routine quickly.

 The space-saving design lets you place the WP-900 on a countertop, if you have that kind of space.
 Or just place it on the sink.

 The sonic toothbrush has two speeds and a timer/pacer.
 The handpiece control is very convenient and the two minutes needed for a full brushing are a breeze.

 Its 360 degree rotating tip makes moving the brush or floss around your mouth so easy, you’ll reach all the spots that need to be cleaned, but were usually missed.

 It’s very suitable for users with implants, crowns, periodontal pockets or braces.